-The libraries have a selection of resources (including a limited number of textbooks) on reserve for in-library use only.
-Each faculty member is responsible for placing materials on reserve for a course.
-Please check with the library staff at your campus for available resources.
+The Library Learning Commons has a selection of resources (including a limited number of textbooks) on reserve for in-library use only.
+Each faculty member (your instructor) is responsible for placing materials on reserve for a course.

 Library Course Reserves provides access to course-related readings and other materials selected and put on reserve by a faculty member for students to access.
 In addition to the Course Reserves housed physically in the Attleboro, Fall River, and New Bedford Libraries, we have an online option for certain materials.
 Online Course Reserves allow students access 24/7 as long as they have a computer with an internet connection.